fuzzdb-project/fuzzdb/README.md

 # Latest news #

+* 9/11/2015
+The first major structural change to fuzzdb since it launched.
+Docs are all moved out of the fuzz files and into README.md documents.
+Document directores that were throughout the entire tree are now all relocated to /Docs.
 * 9/10/2015 - Migrated to Github.
 No more version numbers!
 *  Many thanks to Jacco van Tuijl for the recent cleanup/updates
 ```